 Joseph Bendersky, historian

-4. An attempt to make Germany self-sufficient and end its reliance on imports was only partly successful.
+4. German industry remained reliant on imported raw materials.
+An attempt to make Germany self-sufficient and end its reliance on imports was only partly successful.